Observational daily and regional photovoltaic solar energy production for the Netherlands: Data

-While most fields are reasonably consistent (e.g. there are only eight cardinal directions to choose from for the orientation), some other variables are less clear in their reliability.
-Such examples are the panel power, number of panels and the system size.
-If inputted correctly, the sum of the power of each panel ought to equal the total system size.
-We discovered a discrepancy between these two figures in around 10\% of all PV systems.
-To resolve this, we chose the total system size to be the more reliable variable, on the assumption that pvoutput owners were more likely to get this correct than the number of panels and panel power.\\
+\paragraph{Uniformising and correcting the metadata} While most variables are reasonably consistent (e.g. $\phi$ is limited to choosing a cardinal sign), the reliability of some other variables is less clear e.g. $P_{p}$, $N_{p}$ and $P$.
+If inputted correctly, then $P=N_{p}\cdot P_{p}$; however, for about 10\% of all PV systems, this was not the case.
+To resolve this, we chose $P$ to be the more reliable variable, on the assumption that pvoutput owners were more likely to make a mistake concering $N_{p}$ or $P_{p}$.\\

-Two different types of geographical co--ordinates are available for the pvoutput locations: postal codes and latitudes/longitudes (lat/lon hereafter).
-In the Netherlands postal codes consist of four digits followed by two letters.
-Pvoutput postal codes have a precision of four digits (PC4), narrowing the location down to a spatial area of $\sim$1 to 8 $km^2$ with a varying number of households, depending on the location.
-The lat/lon co--ordinates allow for pinpointing an exact location.
-We verified the lat/lon data by calculating the distances between them and the centroids of the PC4 areas for all the systems in the pvoutput data that have a valid PC4.
+Since pvoutput contains two types of co--ordinates: pc4 and $(l,b)$, we check the reliability of both of these by comparing them to each other.
+Postal codes in the Netherlands consist of four digits (pc4), followed by two letters.
+The pc4 provided in pvoutput, narrows the locations down to a spatial area of $\sim 1-8~km^2$.
+The $(l,b)$ allow for pinpointing an exact location.
+For each pvoutput location, we calculated the distances between $(l,b)$ and the pc4 centroids.
 For about 5\% of these systems the distance is more than 5 km.
-Manual inspection of the PC4 – lat/lon differences for some municipalities shows an interesting pattern, namely that about half of the households took the effort to indeed specify a lat/lon location nearby their dwelling, the other half seems to have chosen a generic lat/lon based on the municipality.
-These findings led us to retain the postal code as the location at the expense of losing -- in some cases -- more accurate information from the lat/lon.
-Our choice is motivated by the assumption that people, in general, know what their postal code is.
-This level of precision is also sufficient for the goal of this research.
-Figure \ref{Distance_LonLat_PC4} displays the distances between the lat/lon and PC4 centroids for the reliable set of PV systems in 2016 (see next section 3.1.2 about reliability).\\
+Manual inspection of the pc4 -- $(l,b)$ distances for a few municipalities shows an interesting pattern: half of the households took the effort to indeed specify $(l,b)$ nearby their dwelling, whereas the other half seems to have chosen a generic $(l,b)$ based on the municipality.
+These findings led us to retain the pc4 centroid as the location at the expense of losing -- in some cases -- more accurate information from $(l,b)$, where we assume that owners are more likely to know what their pc4 is.
+This level of precision is also sufficient for our research goals.
+Figure \ref{Distance_LonLat_PC4} displays the pc4 -- $(l,b)$ distances for the reliable set (see next section) of systems in 2016.